What is Computer Science?

 Infused with Computational Thinking: Computational Thinking (CT) is a fundamental skill for everyone.
 CT is a problem-solving thinking process that can be promoted and integrated in CS classrooms.

-Universally Designed: The design and delivery of lessons is grounded in the Universal Design for Learning (UDL) framework to provide equitable access to CS for all students.
+Universally Designed: The design and delivery of lessons is grounded in the Universal Design for Learning (UDL) framework to provide access to CS for all students.

 Pedagogically Supported: Lessons are designed and delivered through sound pedagogical strategies.